boldlink/terraform-aws-ecs/examples/complete/README.md

 ### Points to Note
 - Add HTTPS inbound rule to load balancer security group for HTTPS to work
 - For this example `deletion_protection` is enabled for the load balancer.
 Change the argument ` enable_deletion_protection = true` to `  enable_deletion_protection = false` or delete it to disable this feature.
 Terraform will not be able to delete the resource if this feature is not enabled.
+- Ensure that traffic on port `5000` is allowed in the ALB security group.
+This example uses an image that is configured to listen on port `5000`.
+If you are using your own image, make sure to allow traffic for the port that your application is configured to.

+## Testing the deployment
+To test the deployment, follow these steps:
+- Copy the load balancer DNS name.
+- Paste the DNS name into the URL bar of your browser.
+- Append `/healthz` at the end of the endpoint.
+- If the deployment is successful, you should see a `Healthy` message displayed.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements